aadilkhalifa/IRIS_2021_Aadil_K_191IT101/README.md

 3. Feature to delete transaction.
 4. Statistics on the total and type of transaction, with a filter of day, week, month and year.
 5. Pie Chart for displaying the above statistics.

+## List of non-implemented/planned features
+1. Create templates for adding new transactions, to make it more convineint for the user to add frequent transactions.
+2. Diplay the details for amounts of each category in addition to the static pic chart when the user hovers or taps.
+3. Display more charts and statistics to analysis spending pattens.
+4. Create features for setting a monthly and tracking.
+5. Features to make the UI more customizable.